-- 4 The Best City Ambition was adopted in February 2022 and sets out the long-term vision for the city with a strong emphasis on the importance of partnership working. - The Best City Ambition focuses on tackling poverty and inequality, through activity that prioritises the three 'pillars' of health and wellbeing, inclusive growth and zero carbon.
-It also identifies four 'breakthrough priorities,' which will be the focus of cross-cutting, collaborative project teams. - 6 The Council's approach to performance management is being reviewed following the adoption of the Best City Ambition and will therefore be a matter for consideration by the five Scrutiny Boards over the course of 2023/24 and beyond. - 7 The Best City Ambition is attached as Appendix 1 for information.
+- 4 The Best City Ambition was adopted in February 2022 and was updated in 2024.
+It sets out the long-term vision for the city with a strong emphasis on the importance of partnership working. - The Best City Ambition focuses on tackling poverty and inequality, through activity that prioritises the three 'pillars' of health and wellbeing, inclusive growth and zero carbon.
+It also identifies 'breakthrough priorities,' which will be the focus of cross-cutting, collaborative project teams. - The Council's approach to performance management is being reviewed following the adoption of the Best City Ambition and the implications of the Office for Local Government (OFLOG) which was established in 2023.
+Revised performance monitoring will therefore be a matter for consideration by the five Scrutiny Boards over the course of 2024/25 and beyond. - 7 The Best City Ambition, following the 2024 refresh, is attached as Appendix 1 for information.